AzureSQLDB/ContentSafetyLab/docs/6-using-azure-openai.md

 1. Execute the SQL statement with the run button.

 1. View the return message.
 The message contains a revised prompt and a URL to the image it has created.
-Copy and paste the image URL into a browser to see somthing wonderful.
+Copy and paste the image URL into a browser to see something wonderful.

     ```JSON
     "result": {